Spatial population genetics with fluid flow: Simulations with number fluctuations and the limit

 \section{Simulations with number fluctuations and the $N_0\to\infty$ limit}

 In this section we compare the deterministic theory described in the previous sections against agent-based simulations that include number fluctuations.
 We use the numerical method illustrated in Ref.~\cite{guccione2019} and consider two specific examples, namely the effect of a source in $2d$ and a sink on a $1d$ line.
 In both cases, the system size ($L=1$) and the generation time ($\tau_g=1$) are used to fix the units of length and time.
 The diffusivity and antagonism parameters are fixed to $D=10^{-4}L^2/\tau_G$ and $\sigma = 0.25$ respectively, which gives a genetic interface width of $w=0.02L$.
-Finally, the {\it deme} size is $a = L/256$ and $N_0$ denotes the number of agents in a deme box of size $a^d$, where $d=1,2$ is the system dimension.
-In the $N_0\to \infty$ limit, number fluctuations become negligible and we expect to recover the deterministic results presented above.
+Finally, the {\it deme} size is $a = L/256$ and $N_0$ denotes the number of agents in a deme box of size $a^d$, where $d=1,2$ is the system dimension. \ss{Note the term `deme' refers to a (spatially) local subpopulation of organisms that are subjected to selection as a well-mixed group, rather than tracking each individual.} In the $N_0\to \infty$ limit, number fluctuations become negligible and we expect to recover the deterministic results presented above.